stelligent/config-lint/README.md

 # TODO

 * Add an optional YAML file for project settings, such as ignoring certain rules for certain resources
-* Finish implementing value_from to allow for dynamic data (again, see Cloud Custodian)
+* Add support for http to value_from
 * Figure out how dependency management works in go
 * The lambda function does not handle OverSizedChangeNotification
 * The lambda function name is hard-coded in the Makefile